 For many people, watching TV plays a large role in their daily lives as a form of relaxation and enjoyment.
 But engaging in this activity shouldn’t have to stop just because you or someone you care about has low vision.
 People who’ve experienced vision loss due to diabetic retinopathy can still enjoy their favorite TV programs thanks to vision aids and devices.

-Contact Low Vision Of Colorado to learn more.
+Contact Low Vision Of Nebraska to learn more.

 What is Diabetic Retinopathy?